orionrobots/orionrobots.github.io/wiki/terms_and_conditions.md

 <h1  id="Summary">Summary</h1>

 Above all, please enjoy the site and strive to create/maintain a co-operative and friendly community of robot-builders.
-If <a class="wiki" href="/wiki/lugnet.html" title="Lego Users Group Network">Lugnet</a> can be the friendliest site on the net, we can at least aim for second!
+If <a href="/wiki/lugnet.html" title="Lego Users Group Network">Lugnet</a> can be the friendliest site on the net, we can at least aim for second!

 <h1  id="Important_links">Links</h1>